Tooppa/DataPersistanceAndAccess/README.md

 * Display the names of the customers along with their total amounts of money spent, ordered from highest to lowest
 * Display the most popular genre and the amount of tracks for that genre for a given customer id.
 The most popular just means the genre for which the user has bought the most tracks for.
 In case of a tie between genres, all of them are displayed.

+The Main method of the Program.cs file contains test methods for all the aforementioned use cases.
+You can comment/uncomment them line by line to test each feature or even modify the test methods themselves to try out different inputs.

 ## Technologies

 - C#